garrandall/popular-music-data/tracks/butterfly-baby-bobby-rydell.md

 Butterfly Baby, when you are free
 You'll be my baby, ya, exclusively
-Oh you little Butterfly Baby, then you will see Butterfly Baby, oooo, you'll only fly with me Wa-ooooo, wa-ooooo
+Oh you little Butterfly Baby, then you will see Butterfly Baby, oo, you'll only fly with me
-Wa-ooooo, wa-ooooo
-Wa-ooooo, wa-ooooo
+Wa-oo, wa-oo
+Wa-oo, wa-oo
+Wa-oo, wa-oo
-Wa-ooooo. . .
+Wa-oo. . .